vladimirschneider/To-Do-List/README.md

 }
 ```

 The method turned out to be quite simple.
 I search elements, set correct data and events.
-After it append the child in tasks container.
+After it append the element in tasks container.

-About `toggleTaskStatusClass` method.
+For a `toggleTaskStatusClass` method.
 Tell me what do you think about it.
 Usually I do not do this.
-I did it here for example and know your opinion.
+I did it here for example and to know your opinion.

 So, iterate over tasks with onCreateTask method and create form submit event.